 Before we get underway, I want (yet again) to thank everyone who has contacted me to share their photos, memories and thoughts.
 I was completely taken back by the public response to the first version, published exactly two years ago.
 I love it - please keep it coming.
 All information will be preserved for future generations.

 I also want to give special thanks to Kyle Fysh for his extensive research and prior modelling of on the Cloudland building and fitout.

 In the original article I lamented the lack of surviving photos of Cloudland's interior - a rather unexpected situation that turned out to be the greatest challenge to this project.
 There are thousands of photos of couples in the photographer’s studio, and of bands performing on the stage, but not so many of the lounging areas, the bar and other peripheral spaces.
-There are two main reasons for this – firstly, Cloudland in the 50s had a professional event photographer and private cameras were not allowed, and secondly the vast venue was notoriously under-lit by the weak artificial lights of the day.
+There are two main reasons for this – firstly, Cloudland in the 50s had a professional event photographer and private cameras were not allowed, and secondly the vast venue was notoriously under-lit.
+Cameras of the time simply couldn't handle the dim lighting.

 Fortunately, the National Library has a collection of high-resolution daytime photos from Post Office balls held in the late 40s and throughout the 50s, and these provided most of the fine details for the model.
 References for these photos are provided in the footnotes.

 Overall dimensions for the building were derived from rough site plans, aerial photos and written accounts.
 Again, Kyle Fysh’s work proved invaluable.
 Where possible I have used the earliest available reference photos and as a result the model shows the venue mainly as it was in the early 50s, when it was still young but not brand new.

 The images will be very familiar to those who were patrons of Cloudland in the 1950s.
 For those who visited Cloudland in later decades, you will probably notice changes resulting from partial refurbishments and other works that took place over the subsequent decades.